ost-utechja/UTech_Jamaica_Student_FAQs/arts.md

 <details>
 <summary><strong>What electives can students pursue at the Centre for the Arts?</strong></summary>

-Available electives include:
+The Centre for the Arts offers the following electives:

-1. Introduction to Dance
+- Introduction to Dance
-2. Introduction to Drama and Theatre Arts
+- Introduction to Drama and Theatre Arts
-3. Introduction to Music Theory and Performance
+- Introduction to Music Theory and Performance

 </details>